blockodysseyopenavax/besu-local-devmode/README.md

 ### Attaching Block Explorer

 [Sirato free plan](https://github.com/web3labs/sirato-free) is free version of Sirato block explorer.
-By using its own docker compose, we can spin up an instance connected to `besu-dev`.
+We will spin up one which is connected to `besu-dev`.

 First, install the git submodule _sirato-free_ by